gitblit/fathom/fathom-site/docs/servlets.md

 This class does not support `@RequireSetting` or mode-specific (`@DEV`, `@TEST`, & `@PROD`) annotations, however the same functionality can be achieved using `getSettings().isDev()`, etc.

+!!!
+Warning "Not Required"
-You are not required to use or even have this class in your classpath.
+    You are not required to have this class on your classpath.

 ### Layout

-This *class* depends on the value of the `application.package` setting.
-If you have specified an application package then your Servlets class must be `${package}/conf/Servlets.java`.

 ```
 YourApp